 In the event that a couple cannot reach an agreement on some or all of the outstanding issues that need to be resolved, their divorce case will be heard in court.
 Litigation may also be needed if it is believed that one party is attempting to hide assets or has dissipated or wasted marital property.
 When litigating a divorce in the courtroom, it is crucial to have a seasoned divorce attorney who can protect your rights and interests and help you understand what needs to be done to achieve success in your case.

 If you are preparing for a divorce, it is imperative that you understand how to handle the process.
-At Mevorah Law Offices LLC, our skilled DuPage County divorce lawyers are here to help protect your interests.
+At Mevorah & Giglio Law Offices, our skilled DuPage County divorce lawyers are here to help protect your interests.
 Whether you choose mediation or litigation, we can provide you with dedicated representation and help you reach a positive resolution to your divorce.
 To schedule a free consultation, call our office today at 630-932-9100.